marcbernardino/vista-photo/README.md

 # vista-photo
-First responsive website for GIT414 @ Arizona State University
+Responsive mock website for a photographer.